SR-LIO++: LiDAR-Inertial Odometry and Quantized Mapping with Caching-Aware Sweep Reconstruction

 \subsection{Lightweight LO/LIO}

-The advent of Fast-LIO \cite{xu2021fast} represents a seminal milestone in the evolution of LiDAR-SLAM, marking the transition to an era dominated by computationally efficient solutions.
-This pioneering work introduces an innovative Kalman gain computation technique \cite{sorenson1966kalman} that circumvents the need for high-order matrix inversion, substantially reducing computational complexity.
-Building upon this foundation, Fast-LIO2 \cite{xu2022fast} presents the ikd-tree algorithm \cite{cai2021ikd}, which significantly optimizes tree construction, traversal, and element removal operations compared to conventional kd-tree implementations.
-Further advancements include Faster-LIO \cite{bai2022faster}, which introduces an incremental voxel-based approach capable of efficiently processing both spinning and solid-state LiDAR data through parallelized approximate k-nearest neighbor (kNN) queries.
-Voxel-Map \cite{yuan2022efficient} introduces a hierarchical voxel mapping system utilizing Hash tables and octrees, enabling efficient map construction and updates through a probabilistic adaptive framework.
-The subsequent Voxel-Map++ \cite{wu2023voxelmap++} extends this approach with a plane merging module based on the union-find algorithm, facilitating the identification and consolidation of coplanar relationships across voxels through covariance trace minimization.
-Recent innovations have focused on enhancing state estimation precision and computational efficiency.
-DLIO \cite{chen2023direct} implements a third-order minimal preservation strategy for state prediction and point distortion calibration, achieving superior pose estimation accuracy.
-IG-LIO \cite{chen2024ig} integrates generalized-ICP (GICP) constraints with inertial measurements within a unified estimation framework, complemented by a voxel-based surface covariance estimator for probabilistic environment modeling.
-The emergence of multi-LiDAR systems is represented by Multi-LIO \cite{chen2024multi}, which employs parallel state updates and voxelized map representations to efficiently process data from multiple LiDAR sensors.
+The advent of Fast-LIO [\cite{xu2021fast}] represents a seminal milestone in the evolution of LiDAR-SLAM, marking the transition to an era dominated by computationally efficient solutions.
+This pioneering work introduces an innovative Kalman gain computation technique [\cite{sorenson1966kalman}] that circumvents the need for high-order matrix inversion, substantially reducing computational complexity.
+Building upon this foundation, Fast-LIO2 [\cite{xu2022fast}] presents the ikd-tree [\cite{cai2021ikd}] algorithm, which significantly optimizes tree construction, traversal, and element removal operations compared to conventional kd-tree implementations.
+Further advancements include Faster-LIO [\cite{bai2022faster}], which introduces an incremental voxel-based approach capable of efficiently processing both spinning and solid-state LiDAR data through parallelized approximate k-nearest neighbor (kNN) queries.
+Voxel-Map [\cite{yuan2022efficient}] introduces a hierarchical voxel mapping system utilizing Hash tables and octrees, enabling efficient map construction and updates through a probabilistic adaptive framework.
+DLIO [\cite{chen2023direct}] implements a third-order minimal preservation strategy for state prediction and point distortion calibration, achieving superior pose estimation accuracy.
+IG-LIO [\cite{chen2024ig}] integrates generalized-ICP (GICP) constraints with inertial measurements within a unified estimation framework, complemented by a voxel-based surface covariance estimator for probabilistic environment modeling.
+The emergence of multi-LiDAR systems is represented by \cite{chen2024multi}, which employs parallel state updates and voxelized map representations to efficiently process data from multiple LiDAR sensors. \cite{yuan2025dynamic} employs a voxel-based map management strategy and an ESIKF-based state estimation approach, integrated with a label consistency dynamic object removal scheme to achieve a lightweight odometry framework for dynamic urban scenes.
 These advancements collectively demonstrate that contemporary LO/LIO systems can process individual sweeps with minimal computational overhead, shifting the fundamental limitation of system performance from computational efficiency to the inherent low acquisition frequency of 3D LiDAR sensors.